rayoub/rupee/README.md

 ```
 > sudo apt-get install postgresql
 ```
-If you're using another flavor of Linux, I'm sure there is another equally simple command to execute.
+If you're using another flavor of Linux, I'm sure there's another equally simple command to execute.
 For a Windows installation, it's even easier.
 Just download the installer from <https://www.enterprisedb.com/downloads/postgres-postgresql-downloads> and run it.
 If prompted for a password for the 'postgres' user, use 'postgres'.

 ### Database Creation

-These steps may be incomplete or inaccurate since I have switched from running RUPEE on a Linux machine to a Windows machine and I didn't update the documentation as I went through that process.
+These steps may be incomplete or inaccurate since I've switched from running RUPEE on a Linux machine to a Windows machine and I didn't update the documentation as I went through that process.
 I also switched to using the 'postgres' user for everything and didn't document how to do that in Linux, so the below Linux instructions are my best guess.

 To keep things simple, I use the 'postgres' user for everything and I set the password to 'postgres'.